CloudLabsAI-Azure/Ingram-Fabric-demo-HOL/overview.md

 In Power BI, Copilot helps you use the transformational power of generative AI to get the most from your data.
 We have chat-based experiences where Copilot can help you with tasks from on-the-fly analysis for business users to data analysis expression (DAX) generation for advanced creators.
 We also have various AI-infused Copilot features throughout the product.

-To begin exploring Microsoft Fabric Copilot for Reports, this task focuses on understanding and analyzing a sample report using natural language prompts.
+To begin exploring Microsoft Fabric Copilot for Reports, this lab focuses on understanding and analyzing a sample report using natural language prompts.
 Copilot allows users to interact with the report by asking questions, generating summaries, and identifying trends or outliers without needing deep technical skills.

 This hands-on activity will help you experience how Copilot simplifies report exploration, guides interpretation of visuals, and enhances overall data comprehension through conversational AI.

 ### Getting Started with the Lab